tenzir/tenzir/web/docs/tql2/operators/from.md

 A pipeline that can be used if inference for the compression or format does not work or is not sufficient.

+Providing this pipeline
+disables the inference for the decompression and parsing format in order to avoid confusion.

-:::tip Only specify `{ … }` if you need to
-The `{ … }` argument exists for data ingestion purposes.
+:::tip Only specify `{ … }` if you need it for data ingestion The `{ … }` argument exists for data ingestion purposes.
+In most situations, inference should be sufficient and the pipeline should not be required.

 If you want to perform other operations on the data afterwards, continue the pipeline after this operator instead of providing a sub-pipeline.
 :::

-If inference fails, or you want to pass additional arguments to the decompression or the parsing step, you can do this in the sub-pipeline.
-Providing this pipeline, disables the inference for decompression and parsing format in order to avoid confusion.

 ## Explanation